shouya/thinking-dumps/ct4csist/chap1.md

 #### 5. redraw arrows in FPL category

-ommited.
+omitted.

 ## 1.3 mono-, epi-, and iso-morphisms

 #### essential of mono and epi

-So the essential on mono and epi are cancelabilities.
+So the essential on mono and epi are cancel-abilities.

 * Mono <=> left  cancellation: `f . g = f . h   ==>   g = h`
 * Epi  <=> right cancellation: `g . f = h . f   ==>   g = h`